IQVIA Holdings Inc. (NYSE:IQV) Shares Acquired by Smith Salley & Associates

-Smith Salley & Associates grew its position in IQVIA Holdings Inc. (NYSE:IQV – Free Report) by 7.0% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 6,487 shares of the medical research company’s stock after buying an additional 422 shares during the quarter.
-Smith Salley & Associates’ holdings in IQVIA were worth $1,276,000 as of its most recent filing with the Securities and Exchange Commission.
+Smith Salley & Associates raised its position in shares of IQVIA Holdings Inc. (NYSE:IQV – Free Report) by 7.0% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 6,487 shares of the medical research company’s stock after acquiring an additional 422 shares during the quarter.
+Smith Salley & Associates’ holdings in IQVIA were worth $1,276,000 as of its most recent SEC filing.

-A number of other institutional investors have also modified their holdings of the company.
-HighTower Advisors LLC boosted its position in shares of IQVIA by 2.4% during the 1st quarter.
-HighTower Advisors LLC now owns 5,055 shares of the medical research company’s stock worth $1,168,000 after acquiring an additional 118 shares in the last quarter.
-Prudential PLC acquired a new position in shares of IQVIA during the 1st quarter worth about $741,000.
-Baird Financial Group Inc. boosted its position in shares of IQVIA by 2.3% during the 1st quarter.
-Baird Financial Group Inc. now owns 99,566 shares of the medical research company’s stock worth $23,021,000 after acquiring an additional 2,201 shares in the last quarter.
-Parkside Financial Bank & Trust boosted its position in shares of IQVIA by 59.0% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 388 shares of the medical research company’s stock worth $90,000 after acquiring an additional 144 shares in the last quarter.
-Finally, Covestor Ltd boosted its position in shares of IQVIA by 82.2% during the 1st quarter.
-Covestor Ltd now owns 554 shares of the medical research company’s stock worth $128,000 after acquiring an additional 250 shares in the last quarter.
-86.82% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds have also made changes to their positions in the company.
+ST Germain D J Co.
+Inc. acquired a new position in shares of IQVIA during the second quarter valued at approximately $33,000.
+Live Oak Investment Partners acquired a new position in shares of IQVIA during the fourth quarter valued at approximately $41,000.
+MBM Wealth Consultants LLC acquired a new position in shares of IQVIA during the fourth quarter valued at approximately $51,000.
+KB Financial Partners LLC acquired a new position in shares of IQVIA during the first quarter valued at approximately $53,000.
+Finally, Parkside Financial Bank & Trust increased its holdings in shares of IQVIA by 19.6% in the second quarter.
+Parkside Financial Bank & Trust now owns 293 shares of the medical research company’s stock valued at $66,000 after purchasing an additional 48 shares during the last quarter.
+Institutional investors and hedge funds own 86.82% of the company’s stock.

 Insider Activity

-In other news, insider Kevin C. Knightly sold 13,117 shares of IQVIA stock in a transaction that occurred on Friday, December 1st.
-The stock was sold at an average price of $214.03, for a total transaction of $2,807,431.51.
-Following the sale, the insider now owns 7,347 shares of the company’s stock, valued at $1,572,478.41.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Corporate insiders own 1.50% of the company’s stock.
+In other news, insider Kevin C. Knightly sold 13,117 shares of IQVIA stock in a transaction on Friday, December 1st.
+The stock was sold at an average price of $214.03, for a total value of $2,807,431.51.
+Following the completion of the sale, the insider now directly owns 7,347 shares of the company’s stock, valued at $1,572,478.41.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Insiders own 1.50% of the company’s stock.

-IQVIA (NYSE:IQV – Get Free Report) last issued its earnings results on Wednesday, November 1st.
-The medical research company reported $2.29 EPS for the quarter, beating analysts’ consensus estimates of $2.21 by $0.08.
+IQVIA (NYSE:IQV – Get Free Report) last issued its quarterly earnings data on Wednesday, November 1st.
+The medical research company reported $2.29 earnings per share for the quarter, beating analysts’ consensus estimates of $2.21 by $0.08.
 IQVIA had a return on equity of 29.60% and a net margin of 7.51%.
-The company had revenue of $3.74 billion during the quarter, compared to the consensus estimate of $3.78 billion.
-As a group, equities analysts forecast that IQVIA Holdings Inc. will post 9.19 EPS for the current fiscal year.
+The business had revenue of $3.74 billion during the quarter, compared to analysts’ expectations of $3.78 billion.
+Equities analysts expect that IQVIA Holdings Inc. will post 9.19 EPS for the current year.

 IQVIA Holdings Inc engages in the provision of advanced analytics, technology solutions, and clinical research services to the life sciences industry in the Americas, Europe, Africa, and the Asia-Pacific.
 It operates through three segments: Technology & Analytics Solutions, Research & Development Solutions, and Contract Sales & Medical Solutions.